mcgarrah/legendary_quick_quiz/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Application Version**
+The version found on the footer of the web pages and build date if available.
+ - Version
+ - Build Date (if available)

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]